C. Warren Becker

 1923 - 2004

-A native of St. Maries, Idaho, he began his music study taking paino lessons and enrolling in a correspondence course in music from the Sherwood Music School in Chicago.
-Although he was offered a scholarship to the Sherwood school when he graduated from high school, he instead attended Walla Walla College.
-A 1945 WWC graduate in piano, Becker began his career at Pacific Union College.
-He was named a WWC Honored Alumnus in 1985.
+Becker began his music study by taking piano lessons and enrolling in a correspondence course in music from the Sherwood Music School in Chicago.
+Although he was offered a scholarship to the Sherwood school when he graduated from high school, he instead attended Walla Walla College, now University.
+Following his graduation from WWC in 1945, he married Sophie Louise Andross on May 31.
+She had graduated from WWC with a B.A. in music a year earlier and then taught piano at La Sierra College, now University.

 A Tribute to C. Warren Becker